13 Fastest Nurse Practitioner (NP) Programs | 2025

 • Interprofessional Education: Collaborative learning with other healthcare professionals.

-• State Regulations: Ensure your program is approved by the state Board of Nursing in the state you want to work.
+• State Regulations: Ensure your desired NP Program is approved by the state Board of Nursing in the state you want to work.

-How to choose the program should be determined by you and your preferences.
+You and your preferences should determine how you choose the program.
 If you feel you study better without the constraint of limited time, then consider a traditional nurse practitioner program, which typically offers a more flexible schedule and a longer duration for coursework and clinical practice.
 On the other hand, if you are eager to complete your education quickly and are comfortable with an intensive, fast-paced learning environment, an accelerated NP Program might be the better choice.

 10 Reasons Why NP Program Accreditation Matters